 Biceps tendonitis treatment

-Rest until pain and discomfort has gone.
-Biceps tendonitis is an over use injury so continuing to use it will either make worse or prevent healing.
+Rest until pain and discomfort have gone.
+Biceps tendonitis is an overuse injury so continuing to use it will either make worse or prevent healing.

 Use an elbow support or heat retainer.
 A neoprene elbow support will provide compression to the joint taking some of the strain off the tendon.
 Also neoprene material retains the body heat increasing blood flow and aiding the healing process.

 Prescribe a full rehabilitation program including stretching exercises and later once the inflammation has gone a series of progressive strengthening exercises if required.